 'We had a few beers that night'

 Reid: "We went our separate ways on the Sunday.
 Gregor went back to Brive, where he was playing.
 Glenn went to Heathrow to get a connecting flight to New Zealand for his wedding.
-I watched the Wales game with half-a-dozen of the lads in the Three Quarters bar in Grassmarket in Edinburgh.
-Scott Murray and Martin Leslie and few others.
+I watched the Wales game with half a dozen of the lads in the Three Quarters bar in Grassmarket in Edinburgh.
+Scott Murray and Martin Leslie and a few others.
 The place was stowed out."

 Logan: "I went back to London.
 I was living with [former England lock] Simon Shaw at the time.
 I think he wanted us to win the title because he wasn't in the England team.
 I watched it with Shawsey."